NA-MIC/ProjectWeek/PW40_2024_GranCanaria/README.md

 - All participants (both remote and in-person) have to register using the [this form](https://forms.gle/iToYPfiE1xa7pYnN9).
 - Registration for **remote** participants is free.
-- Registration fee for **in person** participants will be announced shortly.
+- Registration fee for **in person** participants will be 450€ per person.
+The payment link is still pending, and it will be available soon.

 ## Discord